switchfully/youchoach-skeleton/README.md

 ### C4 model

 In order to communicate about the architecture of the applications we've chosen to use the C4 Model (Simon Brown).
-The diagrams below are a materializitation of ou HLA phase.
+The diagrams below are a materialization of ou HLA phase.
 Feel free to challenge.

 #### Context diagram